Flotomate/product_docs/source/request-management/request-management-technician/working-on-a-request.rst

 Closing a Request
 =================

-Flotomate gives you multitude of ways to close a Request which are as
+Motadata gives you multitude of ways to close a Request which are as
 follows:

 .. note::  Pending Approvals are ignored after closing a ticket.